 Along the way, Steve observed colleagues that weren’t quite as stubborn.
 Many were skilled yet untrained, loved young people yet failed to be appreciated.
 They burned out or were burned for not meeting the expectations of church members.
 As a result, churches that kept their youth minister for longer than three years were seen as unique.
 In the 1990s one church in Orlando, Florida, had five youth ministers in seven years.
 Another had four in five years.
 Young people were the innocent victims of the high turnover rate.
 Something needed to change.

 The Youth Ministry Institute formed in 2005 under the direction of Steve Schneeberger and a team of colleagues and volunteers who were committed to providing training and long-term support for youth ministers.
-Since its inception, YMI has certified over 43 youth ministers in its two-year training and education program and has provided consulting services to an additional 70 churches across the country.
+Since its inception, YMI has certified over 60 youth ministers in its two-year training and education program and has provided consulting services to over 100 churches across the country.

 A diverse board of directors and managers from a number of Christian traditions governs the Youth Ministry Institute in areas of curriculum development, program direction, and funding.
 It is the continuing commitment of the entire team to work with churches from a variety of Christian traditions in regions all over the United States so that their youth ministries may rise to the level of excellence.